Hepatitis B is an infectious inflammation of the liver that is triggered by the hepatitis B virus.

 How can the infection be prevented?

-Vaccination is the most reliable method of protection against hepatitis B. The Federal Office of Public Health (FOPH) recommends vaccination for all who have an increased risk of infection.
+There is a vaccination against hepatitis B. The Federal Office of Public Health (FOPH) recommends vaccination at infancy or, if not done at that time, at the latest between the ages of 11 and 15.
+The FOPH also recommends this vaccination for all who have an increased risk of infection.
 It is particularly important for persons working in the healthcare field as well as those with multiple sexual partners (hetero- or homosexual) and those who consume drugs.
 For questions regarding the risks, consult your doctor.
 Hepatitis B vaccination is covered by compulsory health insurance.

 How is hepatitis B treated?